Delicious Arancini Balls Recipe

 Instructions

-- Heat some canola oil in a medium-size pot over medium heat to 350°.
+- Heat enough oil in a medium-sized pot until it is about ¼ full over medium heat to 350°.

 - Take about 3-4 tablespoons of cold risotto in your hand and flatten it out a bit.